dakaertala/dakaertala/README.md

-## Made of bone, flesh and blood, I am a creator.
+### Made of bone, flesh and blood, I am a creator.
 I choose struggle over comfort.
+### For any inquiries, email me at root@kaertala.com